taiwoajasa245/Whatsapp/README.md

 # Whatsapp Clone

-creating the except type colone of whatsapp with all functionality
+creating the of whatsapp with all functionality